csgo-league/csgo-league-bot/README.md

     Be sure to replace `'yourpassword'` with your own desired password.

 5. Create an environment file named `.env` with in the repository's root directory.
-Fill this template with the requisite information you've gathered...
+Fill this template with the requisite information you've gathered:

     ```env
     DISCORD_BOT_TOKEN=